 They were, as far as they could tell, safe from the warlock’s ambush.

-“I’m fine,” the paladin replied, “but the Remnants of Hope has a problem.
+“I’m fine,” the paladin replied, “but the Academy of Hope has a problem.
 A real problem.”

 Syanna frowned.
 “So it seems.
 I can get a portal back to Stormwind to let our leader know.”

 “Our leader?”
-Fÿnn asked, puzzled.
-“I thought Iliera was in charge?”
+Fynn asked, puzzled.
+“I thought Sionis was in charge?”

-“She was,” Syanna replied.
-“Then she went silent, remember?”
+“He was,” Syanna replied.
+“Then he went silent, remember?”

 “What about the Horde attack here?” he asked.

-“We’ll get you to the Remnants headquarters,” Syanna said.
+“We’ll get you to the Academy headquarters,” Syanna said.
 “You tell the Commander everything you heard here and I will get you back out here with the others as quickly as I can.”

 “Meanwhile,” Ailyn added.
 “I’ll warn the others already here that there is someone who appears to be targeting Remnants members.
 Do you think he knows us?”

-“I don’t know,” Fÿnn replied.
+“I don’t know,” Fynn replied.
 “He only came after me after he got to Aethelwolfe and Dhespair.
-He might have only known about us because of our attack on his camp in Silithus.
-He might have learned more about us from the Enchantress in Stormwind.
-Either way, we need to assume that no member is safe.
+I don’t know how he knows who we are, but we need to assume that no member is safe.
 Not until we can figure this out.”

 “Right, say no more.”

 As Ailyn rushed toward the Night Elf camp where the other members were waiting, Syanna was already conjuring a portal that would take them back to Stormwind.
-Fÿnn’s mind swirled with all the things that unfolded… the Horde assault in Darkshore… this warlocks personal vendetta against… the guild… his brother?
+Fynn’s mind swirled with all the things that unfolded… the Horde assault in Darkshore… this warlocks personal vendetta against… the Academy… and a Death Knight brother?